School of Health and Society

 You will gain an understanding of the features of interactionist sociology and recognise how interactionist sociology differs from other ways of studying the social world.
 You will look at the ways in which theoretical approaches can be applied in areas such as socialisation and education, work and employment, and health and illness, and gain an understanding of the problems and opportunities of ‘working in a tradition’.

-Intersectionality and Crime
+Intersectionality and Crime (only available in year three)

 You will gain an understanding of the construction of deviant labels based on variables of ethnicity, gender and youth, and the relationship between these labels and crime.
 You will engage with issues surrounding experiences of crime and encounters with the criminal justice system.
 You will also compare crime policies on a national and international scale and look at a number of historical and contemporary case-studies.